yfiua/yfiua.github.io/_posts/2016-02-01-git-commands.markdown

     Cache git credential (for 15 mins by default), so you don't have to type in your username and password every time.

         git config --global credential.helper cache

+    You can provide options via the credential.helper configuration variable (this example increases the cache time to 1 hour).

+        git config --global credential.helper 'cache --timeout=3600'

 2. Git